grantjo78/grantjo78.github.io/_posts/2022-04-27-hyperv-vm-deployment.md

 To determine if the virtual machine series supports nested virtualisation, you can go to the [Azure Virtual Machine documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-general) and look at the capability section for the series.
 Look for the **Nested Virtualization** capability and confirm that it says **Supported**

-Below is an example of the [B-series virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) which **do not** support nested virtualisation.
+Below is an example of the [general purpose B-series](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) that **does not** support nested virtualisation.

 ![Nested Virtualisation Not Supported](/docs/assets/images/2022-04-27-hyperv-vm-deployment/VM-SKU-NestedV-NotSupported.jpg)

-Below is an example of the [Dv5-series virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/dv5-dsv5-series) which **do** support nested virtualisation.
+Below is an example of the [general purpose Dv5-series](https://docs.microsoft.com/en-us/azure/virtual-machines/dv5-dsv5-series) that **does** support nested virtualisation.

 ![Nested Virtualisation Not Supported](/docs/assets/images/2022-04-27-hyperv-vm-deployment/VM-SKU-NestedV-Supported.jpg)